RhetTbull/guitk/README.md

-# Python GUI Toolkit for TK (GUITk)
+# Python GUI Toolkit for TK (guitk)

 ## Synopsis

-GUITk is an experiment to design a lightweight framework that simplifies creating simple GUIs with [tkinter](https://docs.python.org/3/library/tkinter.html).
+guitk is an experiment to design a lightweight framework that simplifies creating simple GUIs with [tkinter](https://docs.python.org/3/library/tkinter.html).

 ## Code Example